aaron-p1/threading.nvim/README.md

 ## Additional TODO

 - vim function error handling
+- check why so many threads get created when running the tests a single time
 - make accessing vim functions more dynamic so even long chains of keys work
 - a way to communicate with the thread
 - stop all threads when neovim is closed